leclercsimon74/ImageJ-Macro-Workshop-Level-1/README.md

 # ImageJ-Macro-Workshop-Level-1
 ImageJ Macro Workshop Level 1

-The most important resources:
+Important resources:
 - ImageJ website for plugins: https://imagej.net/ij/
 - Advice for macro writing: https://imagej.net/ij/developer/macro/macros.html
 - **Built-in Macro function**: https://imagej.net/ij/developer/macro/functions.html

-You can download the test microscopic images, from the following link:
+You can download the test microscopic :microscope: images, from the following link:

 The macro can also be found in the same folder.
 It will be permanently available even after the workshop.

 # Objectives of the workshop
 Automatise as much as possible simple tasks, such as running a plugin on all images in a folder, waiting for the user input, chained image manipulation, and conditional image manipulation….

-Condition to come to the workshop
+# Condition to come to the workshop
-- Laptop!
+- Laptop :thinking:!
 - Have ImageJ or [Fiji](https://fiji.sc/) version 1.53t or later installed on your computer (Help=>Update)
 - Read the [ImageJ macro language](https://imagej.net/ij/developer/macro/macros.html)
 - Have an interest in automatizing your image analysis pipeline

+> [!NOTE]
+> We will detail the basic bloc of programming, so it is not needed to have in-depth knowledge!

 # Macro 1: Manual crop
 You have a lot of 3d images with one cell in the middle and need to clear out any other partial cell that happens to be in the same field of view.